RCL Foods Ltd/South Africa

 Supplier Engagement in Water Use in Animal Farming

-The company does not disclose the proportion of animal protein commodities produced and/or sourced in water-stressed areas.
+The company does not disclose the proportion of animal protein commodities produced or sourced in water-stressed areas.
 It does not disclose information addressing water scarcity in its animal supply chain, nor does it discuss guidance it offers to animal farmers/suppliers on water usage.

 Disclosure of Water Risks in Animal Farming

-The company has not established partnerships with third parties to input into sourcing/farming strategy, including water use.
+The company does not disclose having established partnerships with third parties to input into sourcing/farming strategy, including water use.

 Waste & Pollution